appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 ![errorfilter4](\staticfiles\processflow\media\error_filter4.PNG)

-6) Provide the following details to configure the error filter.
+6) You get the option to provide your retry filter for TWO sections.
+Either on **HEADER** and **BODY**.
+As per you application API, you can provide the following details to configure the retry filter.
+Provide the following details to configure the retry filter.

-- Request Type: Select the request type as per your requirement: **Header** or **Body**.
 - Key: This is the filter key that will define the key to filter.
-- Operator: You need to select the type of operator needed for the execution of the error filter.
+- Operator: You need to select the type of operator needed for the execution of the action filter.
 - Value: You need to provide the value to the filter that will be executed to GET or POST data.

 Click on the SAVE icon beside the filter to save the current sibling.
 To add a conjuction on a level below, click on the (+) button beside the elder sibling.
 You can also click on the **ADD CRITERIA** button to add conjuction on the same level as of the elder sibling filter.

 Following the above process, you can successfully implement Retry filter for an action.

-## Saving a Template Filter
+## Saving and creating from a Template Filter

 1) Drag the application node for whose Action filter/Retry filter you need to create as a template.